-The Northern Territory Treaty Commissioner is Professor Mick Dodson.
+The Northern Territory Treaty Commissioner position is currently vacant.

 Born in Katherine, Professor Dodson AM is a member of the Yawuru peoples, the Traditional Aboriginal Owners of land and waters around Broome.
 He was chosen as Australian of the Year in 2009.